The target group of the Young Academy of Europe consists of outstanding young scientists who meet the eligibility

 The nomination document (one file only in PDF format) should contain

 - A brief curriculum vitae, including a list of most important publications (max.
 3 pages);

 - A statement of interest indicating, among others, the intended participation in one or more of the activities of the YAE (1–2 pages);

-- Two letters of support from two current members of either the YAE or the AE, holding two different nationalities (max.
-2 pages each).
+- The names of two current members of either the YAE or the AE, holding two different nationalities, who have agreed to provide letters of support.